noprompt/garden/README.md

  `{:screen :only}`                           | `only screen`
  `{:min-width (px 768) :max-width (px 959)}` | `(min-width: 768px) and (max-width: 959)`

-At this time specifying multiple queries is not supported.

 ## Compiler flags

-The `css` macro optionally takes a map of compiler flags.
+The `css` function optionally takes a map of compiler flags.

 ### Output flags